jmourabarbosa/jmourabarbosa.github.io/_pages/publications.md

 author_profile: true
 ---

 All papers are open - either published open acess or directly linked to pdf.
-All code and data necessary to replicate the figures are also liked.
-Don't hesitate contacting me if something is missing.
+All code and all data necessary to replicate the papers' figures are also linked.

+Don't hesitate contacting me at palerma @ google mail if something is missing.

 \+ equal contributions